BackSeatGamerCode/FactorioSDK/README.md

 The Official Factorio SDK for BackSeatGamer Integration

 ## Setup
+This SDK requires [BackSeatGamer Reverse Proxy](https://github.com/BackSeatGamerCode/ReverseProxy) to be running in `RCON Broadcast` Mode.
+The selected format makes no difference.
+By default, port 29175 will be used.
+In the future, we plan on adding a way for the user to change this if necessary.

 Integration will only work if this mod is run on a server.
 You should never attempt to run two instances of Factorio on your machine if both instances are installed, and write save/mod data to the same location.
 This is a surefire way to get file corruption.